 Wednesday, May 10, 2023 @ 5:30 p.m. - Register

 Wednesday, June 14, 2023 @ 5:30 p.m. - Register

 Perioperative 101 Certificate

 Wednesday, June 28, 2023 @ 5:00 p.m. - Register

 There's no need to wait for us to schedule an information session.
 Our knowledgeable advisors are available to meet with you via Zoom or phone to answer your questions.
 Get started on your way to earning your degree!

 Or even better, connect with an advisor by calling the campus of your choice:

 According to U.S. Bureau of Labor Statistics data from 2020, individuals with a bachelor's degree earn 40% more per week than those with an Associate's degree.

 Finishing your degree is more affordable than ever with Curry College.
-We are committed to supporting the educational goals of our students by offering a reduced tuition rate for the 2021-2022 academic year of just $375 per credit with no fees.
+We are committed to supporting the educational goals of our students by offering a tuition rate of just $375 per credit with no fees.
 This rate is comparable with state colleges and universities.
 Save more and benefit from small classes and the 1-on-1 student support from faculty and staff.
 Connect with your Program Advisor to get one-step closer to your goals.

 We're excited you're considering one of our outstanding Curry College continuing education programs and look forward to helping you reach your career goals.